 You can activate or register a card online at www.BanzelCard.com or by calling 1-855-EISAI-4-U

 Good toward the purchase of BANZEL® prescriptions.
+Eligible patients pay the first $25 and Eisai Inc. will pay up to a maximum of $275 per month.
 No substitutions permitted.
-Save this card to reuse with each prescription.
+Save the Savings Card to reuse with each prescription.
 Not available to patients enrolled in federal or state healthcare programs, including Medicare, Medicaid, Medigap, VA, DoD, or TRICARE.
-Offer available to MA residents through March 31, 2017.
-May not be combined with any other coupon, discount, prescription savings card, free trial or other offer.
+Not valid for BANZEL® prescription reimbursed in full by any third-party payer.
+May not be combined with any other discount or offer.
 Federal law prohibits the selling, purchasing, trading, or counterfeiting of this card.
-Such activities may result in imprisonment of 10 years, fines up to $25,000, or both.
 Void outside the USA and where prohibited by law.
-Eisai Inc. reserves the right to rescind, revoke, or amend this offer at any time without notice.
-Patients and pharmacies are responsible for disclosing to insurance carriers the redemption and value of the card and complying with any other conditions imposed by insurance carriers on third-party payors.
-The value of this card is not contingent on any prior or future purchases.
-The card is solely intended to provide savings on any purchase of BANZEL®.
-Use of the card for any one purchase does not obligate the patient to make future purchases of BANZEL® or any other product.
-This offer will expire July 31, 2019.
+Eisai Inc. reserves the right to rescind, revoke, or amend this offer without notice at any time.
+You must be 18 years or older to use the card for yourself or a minor.
+Patients and pharmacies are responsible for disclosing to insurance carriers the redemption and value of the Savings Card and complying with any other conditions imposed by insurance carriers, third-party payers, and applicable law on the redemption.
+The value of the Savings Card is not contingent on any prior or future purchases.
+This card may not be accepted at all pharmacies.
+This card is not an insurance program.
+No membership fees.
+This offer will expire July 31, 2021.

-Rx Outreach is a non-profit pharmacy making medications affordable for you and your family.
+Rx Outreach is an independent non-profit pharmacy making medications affordable for eligible patients.
 The Rx Outreach Patient Assistance Program is for patients who are unable to afford their prescriptions and who meet specific financial and other eligibility criteria.
-Eisai has partnered with Rx Outreach to provide BANZEL® at low cost to financially needy patients who meet program eligibility criteria.
+The Rx Outreach Program may be able to assist eligible Banzel patients.

 For more information, including program eligibility requirements, please call 1-888-796-1234.